Updated: 2020-09-14 by

 The inheritance tax falls on estates worth more than $25,000, but affects only certain heirs, not all.

-Close relatives, such as the surviving spouse, parents, children and grandchilden are entirely exempt, which means that these close relatives will not pay any state inheritance tax, regardless of the size of the inheritance.
+No tax is imposed on close relatives, such as the surviving spouse, domestic partners, parents, children, and grandchildren are entirely exempt, which means that these close relatives.
+These inheritors will not pay any state inheritance tax, regardless of the size of the inheritance.

 Other relatives (such as siblings and the spouses or partners of deceased children) are taxed on inheritances over $25,000.
 The rate starts at 11% and rises to 16%, depending upon the amount inherited.